appcelerator-forks/attdevsupport.ATT_APIPlatform_Appcelerator_Titanium/README.txt

 • Speech
 • Speech Custom Method
 • Text to Speech
-• In-app Messaging from Mobile Number
+• In App Messaging
 • Notary Management
 • Payment
-• Location
 • OAuth 2.0 Authentication Management
-• Call Management

 Please view the modules located in the "Module" folder and then test out the AT&T Titanium Mobile SDK in our sample apps located in the "SampleApp" folder

 ===============Tested versions===============
-Titanium Studio: 2.1.2
+Titanium Studio: 3.1.2
-Titanium SDK: 2.1.3
+Titanium SDK: 3.1.3
-XCode 4.5
+XCode 5.0
 Android SDK r20.0.3
-iOS Simulator: iOS 5.1, iOS 6.0 for both iPhone and iPad Simulators Android Emulator: 4.0.3 WVGA800, 4.1.2 WVGA800
+iOS Simulator: iOS 6.0, iOS 7.0 for both iPhone and iPad Simulators Android Emulator: 4.0.3 WVGA800, 4.1.2 WVGA800

 ===============Notes=====================